vseventer/sharp-cli/README.md

 Input Options
-      --animated          Read all frames/pages of an animated image                       [boolean] --failOn            Level of sensitivity to invalid images [choices: "none", "truncated", "error", "warning"] [default: warning] --density           DPI for vector images                               [number] [default: 72]
+      --animated          Read all frames/pages of an animated image                       [boolean] --autoOrient        Rotate/flip the image to match EXIF Orientation, if any          [boolean] --failOn            Level of sensitivity to invalid images [choices: "none", "truncated", "error", "warning"] [default: warning] --density           DPI for vector images                               [number] [default: 72]